szigyi/DBSCAN-visualiser/README.md

 ## TODO
    * Backend
 - [X] API to regenerate the data collection
-- [ ] API to set the attributes of the data collection generation, like gap, inner radius, outer radius
+- [X] API to set the attributes of the data collection generation, like gap, inner radius, outer radius
 - [ ] Add more example data collection
    * Frontend
 - [X] Add 'Regenerate' button which regenerates the data collection
-- [ ] Add inputs to set the data generation's attributes
+- [X] Add inputs to set the data generation's attributes
+- [X] Add example data type selector
 - [ ] Add a selector for more example data collection
+- [ ] URL should contain the set parameters and use them